walnutown/CodingInTheDeep/KnowledgeBase/root.md

     * static method or static instance variable is owned by the class, instead of a specific instance.
 In other words, static members are shared by all instances.
     * static method cannot be overriden (if you create a method with the same return type and signature, that's called method hiding)
     * static members cannot be accessed by a non-static context
     * Static class, used in nested class, have no reference to instance of the outer class.
-One use case is if a class is used in 'void static main()', you ahve to declare it as static
+One use case is if a nested class is used in static method in the outer class, you have to declare the nested class as static

 * Interface:
   * an interface  is similar to a class, but there are several differences